 Research Skills: With Google at the tip of your fingers, it’s easy to find answers to common issues.
 However, hiring managers seek employees that are skilled at assessing situations, are able to seek multiple perspectives, and gather more in-depth, harder-to-locate information.

 Process Improvement Expertise: The number one goal every company has in common is to save money.
 Optimizing business procedures can save a company time and money.
 Quantify results in your resume by listing the before and after facts of projects that you took on.

 Include These Skills On Your Own Resume!

-Make your resume more effective by highlighting your skills.
+Make your resume more effective by highlighting your soft skills.
 Resume Builder can help you insert a professionally written skills section into your resume in just a few clicks.

-A cover letter is your opportunity to emphasize the skills that make you stand out from the crowd.
+A cover letter is your opportunity to emphasize the soft skills that make you stand out from the crowd.
 Resume Builder’s Cover letter templates, examples and tips help you create an effective cover letter in minutes!